-Classroom for pre and post activities Snowshoe trails in Sleeping Bear Dunes NL

-This project was made possible by a grant from the National Park Foundation through the generous support of Disney.
-The following lessons were designed as pre, during, and post activities for snow shoe hikes to Sleeping Bear Dunes National Lakeshore.
+Classroom for pre and post activities Snowshoe trails in Sleeping Bear Dunes NL The following lessons were designed as pre, during, and post activities for snow shoe hikes to Sleeping Bear Dunes National Lakeshore.
 The purpose of the pre visit activities is to build background knowledge and to create interest and excitement for the snow shoe hike.
 The lessons during the hike will allow students to explore concepts in winter ecology and snow-science in a hands-on, experiential format.
 The post activities are designed to extend learning and to give students the opportunity to be creative and to connect learning to the real world.
 The lessons are designed to work together, yet can be used in a mix and match way based on student interest and needs.